Trey Parker: Future projects

-In September 2021, Parker and Stone reached an agreement to purchase Casa Bonita for $3.1 million.
+In conversation with Jared Polis, Parker and Stone announced an agreement to purchase Casa Bonita for $3.1 million.
+The Mexican "eatertainment" restaurant was a childhood favorite of Parker and Stone, and featured in a South Park episode.
 A group named "Save Casa Bonita" filed an objection to Parker and Stone's purchase, pointing out that they had in fact made an offer first.
 Their objection was later withdrawn, and the sale was completed by November 19.
 They spent $40 million renovating the restaurant and hired Chef Dana Rodriguez to update the menu.
 The restaurant had a soft opening on May 26, 2023.
 In early June, Casa Bonita began taking reservations although a formal opening date had not been set.
 Parker and Stone amended the employee compensation system at Casa Bonita, removing the need for wait staff to earn tips, instead paying every employee $30 per hour, much higher than the Colorado minimum wage, $13.65.
+The duo's endeavors were chronicled in Arthur Bradford's iCasa Bonita Mi Amor!.

-In January 2022, it was announced Parker will produce an untitled film with Stone through their now-renamed production company Park County and Kendrick Lamar and Dave Free's multi-disciplinary media company PGLang.
+In January 2022, it was announced Parker will produce a film entitled Whitney Springs with Stone through their now-renamed production company Park County and Kendrick Lamar and Dave Free's multi-disciplinary media company PGLang.
 The film will mark the first theatrical collaboration, and second overall, between Parker, Stone, Lamar, and Free.
 Parker and Stone developed the deepfakes used in the music video for Lamar's promotional single "The Heart Part 5" (2022) through their artificial intelligence startup studio Deep Voodoo.
 In March 2023, it was reported that Parker will direct the film.
 It will be distributed by Paramount Pictures.
 The live-action comedy film, written by Vernon Chatman, addresses racial issues.
 Production began in the fall of 2024.

 Casa Bonita controversy

-On October 30, 2025, 57 performers at Parker and Stone's Lakewood, Colorado restaurant Casa Bonita went on strike for at least three days after alleging that Parker and Stone paid them unfair wages and subjected them to a less safe working environment.
+On October 30, 2025, 57 performers at Parker and Stone's Casa Bonita went on strike for at least three days after alleging that Parker and Stone paid them unfair wages and subjected them to a less safe working environment.
 Actors' Equity Association (AEA) president Brooke Shields also criticized Parker and Stone as well, with AEA lead negotiator Andrea Hoeschen also stating that their Casa Bonita management only offered "an additional 11 cents over their last unfair wage offer, and very little for future layoff protections."
-IT would also be revealed that restaurant's labor union Casa Bonita United also filed a National Labor Relations Board unfair labor practices charge against the restaurant in September 2025.
+It would also be revealed that restaurant's labor union Casa Bonita United also filed a National Labor Relations Board unfair labor practices charge against the restaurant in September 2025.